Battle of Badung Strait: Battle

-Arashio and Michishio had been ordered by Admiral Kubo to turn back, and at about 02:20 they joined the battle.
-Michishio was hit by shells from Pillsbury, John D. Edwards and Tromp, killing 13 of her crew and wounding 83.
-She lost speed and had to be towed after the battle.
-During these exchanges, Stewart was also damaged topside and one shell hit opened seams below the waterline aft and flooded the steering engine room.
-Both groups of ships turned away, and the engagement was over.
+On 20 February, the second Allied wave consisting of the cruiser HNLMS Tromp and destroyers USS John D. Edwards, Parrott, Pillsbury, and Stewart arrived off the southern tip of Bali at 1:09 am.
+The destroyers launched torpedoes, which were easily avoided by Oshio and Asashio.
+The destroyers headed to the northern portion of the strait as Oshio and Asahio confronted Tromp, which was hit several times, causing heavy damage.
+Oshio 's magazine was hit by a shell that failed to explode, and seven men were killed on her bridge.
+As the Allied ships departed to the north, they encountered Arashio and Michisio, crippling Michisio, killing 13 and wounding 83.
+The late-arriving motor torpedo boats failed to have an impact on the battle.

 Aftermath

-The third ABDA group—seven torpedo boats—arrived in Badung Strait at about 06:00 but did not encounter any Japanese ships.
 The battle was a significant victory for the Japanese.
 Lieutenant Commander Gorō Yoshii of Asashio and Commander Kiyoshi Kikkawa of Oshio had shown great bravery and skill.
-They had driven off a much larger Allied force, sunk the destroyer Piet Hein, damaged the destroyer Stewart and severely damaged the cruiser Tromp.
+They had driven off a much larger Allied force, sinking the destroyer Piet Hein, damaging the destroyer Stewart, and severely damaging the cruiser Tromp.
 Meanwhile, the Japanese had sustained little damage themselves, and had protected their transport ships.

-Bali's garrison of 600 Indonesian militia offered no resistance to the Japanese, and its airfield was captured intact.
-The Japanese continued their conquest of the Dutch East Indies with the capture of Timor from 20–23 February.
+The Japanese continued their conquest of the Dutch East Indies with the capture of Timor from 20 to 23 February.
 The ABDA forces engaged at Badung Strait were decisively defeated in the Battle of the Java Sea on 27 February 1942, in which the Dutch cruisers Java and De Ruyter were sunk and Admiral Doorman was killed.
 Tromp evaded this fate, for she was withdrawn to Australia to repair damage suffered at Badung Strait.
-The US destroyer Stewart was sufficiently damaged that she had to be placed in dry-dock for repairs in Soerabaia, where she was scuttled to avoid capture by the rapidly advancing Japanese.
-She was raised, repaired and put into Japanese service a year later as the patrol vessel P-102.
+The US destroyer Stewart was sufficiently damaged that she had to be placed in dry dock for repairs in Soerabaia, where she was scuttled to avoid capture by the rapidly advancing Japanese.
+She was raised, repaired, and put into Japanese service a year later as the patrol vessel P-102.